wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 - For each branding template you can specify an expiration age.
 Messages sent using this template can't be read after they exceed that age.
 - You can revoke messages at any time.
 Revoked messages are no longer readable, just like expired messages.

-If a user can't access a message, if might be because it is revoked or expired.
+If a user can't access a message, it might be because it's revoked or expired.
 To check the status of a message, you'll need to obtain its message ID, which is in this format: `<xxxxxxxxxxxxxxxxxxxxxxx@xxxxxx.xxxx.prod.outlook.com>`

 If you know some information about the message in question, such as its send date or subject line, you can locate it by using the **Message Trace** tool in the Microsoft 365 Security and Compliance Center.
 Once you've traced the message, select it in the list and then select **More Information** to see the message ID.